-Vice President for Technology; University of Montana, B.S. in Education; Montana State University, M.S. in Computer Science
+Executive Director of Information Resources; University of Montana, B.S. in Education; Montana State University, M.S. in Computer Science

 CAROL G. HENDERSON

 Vice President for Academic Affairs; St. Lawrence University, B.A. in English and Philosophy; University of Denver, M.A. in Librarianship and Information Science; University of Oregon, Ph.D. in Educational Policy and Management